GitaHub71/Elibrary/README.md

 To add factory data:

-- All Database seeders are called in DatabaseSeeder.
+- All Database seeders are called in 'DatabaseSeeder'.
-- Uncomment all seeder to add the stated amount of data.
+- Uncomment all seeders to add the stated amount of data.
-- If you want to add some customized amount, be aware that you have to input the max rng in the factories involved.
+- If you want to add some customized amount, be aware that you also have to input the max rng with the custom amount in the factories involved.
-- If you want to add some unreturned books in table loan, comment all seeder except loan, and comment 'date_return' in LoanFactory.
+- If you want to add some unreturned books in table loan, comment all seeders except for loans, and comment 'date_return' in 'LoanFactory'.
-- If you add customized amount of data, please check the max rng in every Factory and match the customized amount before you run the seeder.
+- If you add a custom amount of data, please check the max rng in every Factory and match with the custom amount before you run the seeder.
-- And last before you run the application, add/edit a set of email-password with valid domain directly from the database.
+- And last before you run the application, add/edit a set of email-password in the 'admins' table with a valid domain directly from the database.
 Use that to login to the application.